Jan-Novak00/Enrollments1/Milestone1/core1_breakdown.md

     * b) The system uses this identifier to add the student onto the waiting list for the lecture and/or practical.
     * c) The student is signed up to a mailing list that will inform them should they get into the lecture and/or practical.
     * d) A message informing about the failed enrollment in the course and the student's position on the waiting list is displayed.
+    * e) The system shows student the option to set maximum waiting time.
+    * f) The system dequeues first student in the waiting list, if any student unenrolls from the course.
+    * g) If the student is dequeued from the waiting list in time:
+         - The system informs the student of being signed in to the lecture/practical.
+         - Continue form the step 16.
 16. If the number of attending students was successfuly raised by one:
     * a) The system adds the student to the list of enrolled students in the lecture and/or practical.
     * b) The system adds the course to the student's list of courses.